wso2/docs-is/en/docs/guides/login/webapp-oidc.md

 # Enable Login for an OIDC Web Application

-This page guides you through enabling login for an [OAuth/OpenID Connect](../../../concepts/authentication/intro-oidc) web application.
+This page guides you through enabling login for an [OpenID Connect](../../../concepts/authentication/intro-oidc) web application.

 ---